-Note: Ransom Riggs originally posted these photos in 2010.
-He later turned his collection into a book called Talking Pictures.
+Ransom Riggs turned his found photo collection into a book called Talking Pictures.

 I have all kinds of snapshots with writing on them, but some of my favorites deal with life during wartime.
 They're not as easy to find as shots of babies and vacations—especially photos from World War II, when film was harder to come by for a time—but they're often powerful and worth searching out.

 Just to be clear, for the most part these are the fronts and backs of photos.
 (The good stuff's usually on the back!)